 Your teen will probably have a lot of questions about what the divorce will be like.
 They might want to know why you’re getting a divorce, whether or not you’ll be moving, where they’ll live, and whether or not they’ll get to see the other parent.
 While dealing with these questions can be tough, try to answer as many as you possibly can.
 Talking with your child about the divorce encourages open communication and will help build your relationship.
 If you don’t speak with your child about what’s going to happen, they’ll feel excluded from a significant family experience.

 While facing divorce is never easy, it’s essential to talk to your teen about it.
 Make sure you and your partner continue to communicate both with your teenager and with each other throughout the entire divorce process.
 That will reinforce your love for your child and will help them to cope with the impending changes in your family.

 I hope this article answered your questions on how to explain divorce to a teenager.
-If you have any questions about a divorce in NJ, call the Law Offices of Peter Van Aulen at (201) 887-0461 for a free consultation.
+If you have any questions about a divorce in NJ, call the Law Offices of Peter Van Aulen at (201) 887-0461 for a consultation.